Tao-Ni/emClarity_scripts/emClarity2em/README.md

 To run the script:

-(1) Have an emClarity database ready, an example database is provided: Emerge2C1allpca-150A.mat
+(1) Have an emClarity database ready, an example database is provided: emClarity_database.mat

 (2) Fill the parameters in the script (For Example):